floathub/sfh/README.md

   * A TCP source of NMEA data (generally something like [kplex](http://www.stripydog.com/kplex/) or [gpsd](http://catb.org/gpsd/), see below)

-This would allow for remote monitoring of location, speed, etc. With other NMEA instruments onboard (and multplexed through kplex), it also
+This would allow for remote monitoring of location, speed, etc. With other NMEA instruments onboard (and multplexed through kplex), it would also allow for remote monitoring of wind, water, barometric pressure, etc.

 ### Python Requirements

 The sfh script is written in python and expects python 3.
-It uses a number of standard libraries (socket, select, datetime, etc.) and also requires the following extra libraries:
+It uses a number of standard libraries (socket, select, datetime, etc.) and also requires the following external libraries:

   * pynmea2 (See [http://github.com/Knio/pynmea2](http://github.com/Knio/pynmea2))